Introduction

 comtrya -d ./manifests apply

-As shown, this is achieved with the -d option, which tells comtrya the directory that house the manifests to be executed.
+As shown, this is achieved with the -d option, which tells comtrya the directory that houses the manifests to be executed.

 comtrya apply -m one,two,three

 The -m option is used to tell comtrya the specific manifests to run.
-Note that the name of the manifest (i.e. one.yaml) is only the name of the manifest and does not contain any pathing information.
+Note that the name of the manifest (i.e. one.yaml) is only the name of the manifest and does not contain any path information or file extension (.yaml).
 So, /manifests/one is not a valid input.
 So it is expected to be located in the directory of the manifests you are specifying to run.

 Suppose you have a directory manifests/ that contains the manifests one.yaml and two.yaml.
 You want to only execute one.yaml.
 There are three ways to achieve this.